michaelnmmeyer/dharma/readme.md

 To install and run it, you need docker, git, make and python.
 Clone this repository into `~/`.
-Make sure you have admin access to the dharma repositories on github.
-Build the container with:
+Make sure you have admin access to the dharma repositories on github, and copy your private key to `~/dharma/ssh_key`.
+Then build the container with:

 	make image